ByMaxAnjos/CO2-traffic-emissions/README.md

 The development of the ZCCM::traffic model was led by [Dr. Max Anjos](https://www.researchgate.net/profile/Max-Anjos/research) and joined by Dr.Fred Meier, and it is hosted at the [Chair of Climatology, Institute of Ecology, Technische Universität Berlin](https://www.klima.tu-berlin.de/index.php?show=home_start&lan=en).

 ### Funding

 This project is was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) – Finance Code 001, and by the Alexander Von Humboldt Foundation.

 ### Contact

-Please feel free to contact us if you have any questions or suggestions by emailing maxanjos@campus.ul.pt.
+Please feel free to contact us if you have any questions or suggestions by emailing [maxanjos\@campus.ul.pt](mailto:maxanjos@campus.ul.pt).
 If you are interested in contributing to the development of the model, we welcome you to join our team.

 Happy coding!